RuopuZhang/GraphGenerator/readme.txt

 4. veh/cyc/ped detail page

-comment out the rest of the code if you want to test specific pagessss
+comment out the rest of the code if you want to test specific pages